raubana/AttackOfTheMimics/readme.txt

     You can also do up to 2 times more damage if you attack a person's back.

+	You cannot attack if you are tired!

 2)  Mimic

-    The mimic tool is used to mimic props around the map.
-To mimic a prop, go up to it and press your primary fire (Default: Mouse Left Button) while aiming at it.
+    The mimic ability is used to mimic props around the map.
+To mimic a prop, go up to it and press your secondary fire (Default: Mouse Right Button) while aiming at it.

     Bear in mind, you can only mimic props of certian dimentions and volumes.
     You might not be able to mimic something if it's too thin, too small, too long, too tall, or too large.

-    Remember: hit your Left-Alt button to toggle between first person and third person.
+    Remember: hit your walk key (Default: Left-Alt) to toggle between first person and third person perspective.

+3)  Scream

+	The scream ability allows a mimic to refill their stamina completly, but there is a 30 second cool-down period.
+To scream, press your reload key (Default: R).

+	During the cool-down period, a mimic will be louder.